SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ### JavaScript

-JavaScript validation was checked using [JSHint.](https://jshint.com/) The only warnings recieved were
+JavaScript validation was checked using [JSHint.](https://jshint.com/) No validation errors were present

 <details><summary>comments.js</summary>